 This compelling data drove the development of the safety standards titled “Recommended Minimum Standard Safety Features for Container Yard Equipment,” published by TT Club, PEMA, and ICHCA International.
 This publication explains that installing proper fire suppression systems and executing robust maintenance schedules can nearly eradicate the possibility of a total loss of yard equipment and prevents the risk of serious injury.

 How does mobile container handling equipment catch fire?

 1. Hydraulic Leakage.

-The most significant contributor to fire in container handling equipment is hydraulic leakage, causing 90% of yard equipment fire.
-Fires occur when hydraulic oil leaks through hoses or bad connections onto a hot surface in the engine compartment and ignites a flame that fills the compartment with fire.
-While this fire risk can be largely mitigated by using quality components and regular servicing and cleaning, properly maintaining yard equipment poses several challenges.
+The top hazard for fire in container handling equipment is hydraulic leakage, causing 90% of yard equipment fire.
+Fires occur when hydraulic oil sprays or leaks through hoses or bad connections onto a hot surface in the engine compartment.
+Upon heating, it ignites a flame that quickly fills the compartment with fire.
+While this fire risk can be largely mitigated by using quality components and executing regular servicing and cleaning, properly maintaining yard equipment poses several challenges.

 - Maintenance schedules can be impacted by frequent use of equipment, not allowing for proper maintenance as the equipment is needed to maintain productivity.